Guide for Canister filter Intake and Output placement

-Take everything out from the package, and get the listing of your filter parts.
-Check if all the components are there so you can start the filter building process.
+Take everything out of the package, and get the listing of your filter parts.
+Check if all the components are there so you can start the filter-building process.
 Make sure your canister filter has everything needed for pumping.
-In case your package comes with filter media, check to see if all of them are intact and are in satisfactory condition for use.
+In case your package comes with filter media, check to see if all of them are intact and in satisfactory condition for use.

 Step 2: Prepare The Tank

 You have to choose a perfect spot to place your canister filter.
 Remember, the filter has to stay below the fish tank level for the best outcome.

 The usual location of most aquarium canister filters is 4.5ft down the water level of the tank.
 Always check the instruction guide that comes with the package.